 Is this the first time he has called you names during an argument?
 I’m not surprised that you were hurt and shocked if so.

-But it sounds to me that whatever the argument was about needs to be discussed when you are both calm.
+But it sounds to me that the cause of the argument should be discussed when you are both calm.
 Perhaps both your behaviours during the argument should be talked about too.

 If you are seeking constant reassurance about his fidelity, or constantly checking up on him and that is what caused the fight then there are wider issues to be talked about here.